canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_the_security_status_command.rst

 * **status**: The status for this update.
 It will be one of:

   * **"upgrade_available"**: The package can be upgraded right now.
+  * **"upgrade_available_not_preferred"**: The package can be upgraded but the upgrade will not automatically selected by APT or other tools due to lower pinning or the existence of a higher-priority candidate.
   * **"pending_attach"**: The package needs an Ubuntu Pro subscription attached to be upgraded.
   * **"pending_enable"**: The machine is attached to an Ubuntu Pro subscription,